 CORE TRAINING EXPERIENCES

-The Psychology Internship at CSDC is designed around training activities keyed to our 11 core competencies.
+The Doctoral Internship at CSDC is designed around training activities keyed to our 11 core competencies.
 Here are the ten major training experiences and methods provided to interns:

 A. Intern Orientation: August